Jesse James Keitel: Awards and accolades

 Keitel was honored in Out magazine's OUT100 in 2018 for her portrayal of queer characters in the Ben Stiller-produced Netflix film Alex Strangelove, as well as playing TV Land's first non-binary character on Younger.

 Personal life

-In 2020, Keitel was described as a non-binary and transgender actor "who uses she/her and they/them pronouns".
-As of 2022, she identifies as a transgender woman and uses she/her pronouns.
+In 2020, Keitel identified as non-binary and used they/them pronouns.
+In 2022, she came out as a trans woman and began using she/her pronouns.

+According to NBC News, Keitel is a "distant relative" of Harvey Keitel.